pmill/rabbit-rabbit-cloudwatch/README.md

 # Usage

-The following example will set the service desired task count to 1 if the number of messages in the queue is less than 5000, if the count is greater than 5000 then it will set the desired task count to 3.
-There is a complete example in the `examples/` folder.
+The following example send the current queue count as a metric to Amazon CloudWatch.

 ```php
 $config = new RabbitConfig([